 When choosing a flight, always compare the companies' policies on infant baggage allowance, because the differences might be significant.
 Some companies may allow you to bring along a stroller or travel cot at no extra cost and some may allow 5-10kg additional baby’s baggage.
 Meanwhile, others may not even consider the fact that one of the passengers is a few days old and charge you according to their accustomed price list.

-Normally, you will be allowed to bring along water, breast milk, formula or liquid juice when flying with a baby, even if their quantities are greater than 100ml.
+Normally, you will be allowed to bring along water, breast milk, formula or liquid juice when traveling with an infant, even if their quantities are greater than 100ml.
 The same rule applies to processed baby foods in cans or jars, as well as liquid-based teethers.

 As every parent knows, the little ones require the most intense care.
 Newborns have a precise feeding and hygiene schedule, which cannot be neglected or postponed, even while traveling in the skies.
 Here are the basic things you need to know about meeting the essential demands of your baby on board:

 - Feeding is undoubtedly one of the parents’ primary concerns when flying with a newborn.
 The easiest way to feed your infant on board is, of course, natural breastfeeding.
 It does not require any additional concerns, except for bringing both the mother and the baby on the plane.
-In case your child is drinking breast milk from a bottle, that usually is not a problem either since most of the companies don't include breast milk as a part of your liquid baggage.
-If your baby is bottle feeding with a formula, it’s wise to call your airline first and ask how would that work on board.
+In case your child is drinking breast milk from a bottle, that usually isn’t a problem either, since most companies don't count breast milk as part of your liquid baggage.
+If your baby is bottle feeding with a formula, it’s wise to call your airline first and ask how that would work on board.

-- Hygiene is also essential, therefore most of the companies (and airports) had taken care to provide a special space for mothers with babies to deal with it privately and comfortably.
-When on board, you can always turn to your flight attendant and seek information about the location of the changing room.
+- Hygiene is also essential, therefore most of the companies (and airports) have taken care to provide a special space for mothers with babies to deal with it privately and comfortably.
+When on board, you can always turn to your flight attendant and ask about the location of the changing room.

 - Emotional comfort is often neglected, but it is, in fact, a vital part of the successful journey.
 First and foremost, try to relieve your own tension because your baby will sense it, and it will react accordingly.
-A careful preparation and a little support from the staff is all you need to have a great time on an airplane, even with a newborn by your side.
+A careful preparation and a little support from the staff is all you need to have a great time on an airplane, even with a newborn by your side on a long flight.

-The first flight with your baby is also going to be the first great adventure you'll experience together.
-Make it the way you'd want to remember it one day - both sweet and epic; both brave and perfectly safe.
+The first time flying with a newborn is also going to be the first great adventure and family travel you'll experience together - make sure it’s fun and safe.